-Any costs associated with these investments are outlined in 'Fees and costs'.
+Any costs associated with these investments are outlined in Section 10 'Fees and other costs'.

 Borrowing

 Whilst the Fund's constitution permits borrowing and is not restricted in its borrowing levels, the Responsible Entity does not intend to borrow on behalf of the Fund.